stephenmcd/cartridge/README.rst

 create an official release prior to the issue being made public.

-For all other Mezzanine support, the primary channel is the `mezzanine-users`_ mailing list.
+For all other Cartridge support, the primary channel is the `mezzanine-users`_ mailing list.
 Questions, comments, and all related discussions take place here amongst knowledgeable members of the community.